timb-machine-mirrors/guballa-tlsmate/README.rst

   when not used anymore.
 Such sensitive data are even logged for debugging purpose.
 * quite a lot of checks are missing which are essential for productive use cases.
 * `random values` are not always random
-* side channels?
-Probably there are some.
+* Side channels?
+Definitely.
+Constant time implementation?
+No.
 * Extensive tests and proven in practice?
 No!
 * etc.